IraSafonik/project_Sleep_Health_and_Lifestyle/README.md

-# Project Name: Sleep Health and Lifestyle Analysis
+# Project: Sleep Health and Lifestyle Analysis

 ## ☝️Problem:
 Sleep quality is vital for overall health and well-being, yet many individuals struggle with sleep disorders.
 Identifying factors contributing to poor sleep and predicting sleep disorders can aid in early intervention and management.